spilman6/courses/pages/javascript/assignment-4.md

 ---
-title: 'Assignment 4 - XXXXXXX'
+title: 'Assignment 4 - Secret Message'
 subtitle: 'Modern JavaScript'
 ---

-# Assignment 2 - Homepage
+# Assignment 4 - Secret Message

-In this assignment, you will create a homepage for yourself.
-The homepage will contain your name, a photograph of you, a short bio, and a list of your favorite movies or books.
-You will then push your homepage to GitHub Pages.
+In this assignment, you add to your homepage that you created for Assignment 2.

 <details open>
 	<summary class="video">Show/Hide Video</summary>